 Jon Bauer directs the Law School’s Asylum and Human Rights Clinic, a program in which law students, supervised by Clinic faculty, represent refugees who have fled persecution and are seeking asylum in the United States.
-Since the program’s founding in 2002, it has won grants of asylum or related forms of relief for well over 100 clients and their families.
+Since the program’s founding in 2002, it has won grants of asylum or related forms of relief for more than 140 clients and their families.
 Professor Bauer, a Yale Law School graduate, has been teaching and supervising students since 1988, when he joined the UConn faculty after four years as a staff attorney with the Legal Action Center, a public interest law firm in New York City.
 His teaching also has included courses in employment discrimination law, refugee law, immigration and workplace rights, evidence, and a course about Wal-Mart, as well as clinics in the areas of civil rights, poverty law, and mediation.

 Areas of Expertise (5)

 Employment and Housing Discrimination

 Yale Law School: J.D.
 1984

 - University of Connecticut, Gladstein Committee (governing board of Human Rights Institute), 2011 to present

 - University of Connecticut, President’s Working Group on Immigration Changes, 2017 to present